Skip to main content

 Implementation (Welcome Card)

-The creation process is quite straightforward, as it is a specific type of External Object, it is mainly instantiating a new external object with specific values and then implementing the content and styles for the widget we want.
+The creation process is straightforward, as it involves instantiating a new external object with specific values and then implementing the content and styles for the desired widget.

 External Object Creation

-Another important step is to grant your widget the rights of the module and view you want to embed it in.
-This way you won't have troubles integrating it to your application.
-To do so navigate to your object's tab, in the Permissions section, and add all the ones you need.
+Another important step is to grant the widget the rights of the module and view where it will be embedded.
+This prevents integration issues with the application.
+Navigate to the object's tab, in the Permissions section, and add all required permissions.

 Creating Resources

-Then use the Create Resources action button, and click Yes.
-By doing so, you are adding 3 files to your object's Resources (visible in the bottom tab section "Resources"):
+Use the Create Resources action button and click Yes.
+This adds 3 files to the object's Resources (visible in the bottom tab section "Resources"):

-Note: The ressources are organized as any web element, in order to be easily integrated and created by designers and frontend developers.
+Note: Resources are organized as standard web elements to facilitate integration and creation by designers and frontend developers.

 For the next steps, there are several ways to conceive your object:

-As at some point you will have to fetch data and dynamically create your html elements (for example if you are retrieving an object and then using its data within a div).
-Thus it is more relevant to instantiate all of your HTML directly from your CLASS resource file using javascript.
-This way is the one recommended by Simplicité when creating your External Objects, as they won't be very large in the DOM and mostly embedded in your existing Simplicité Interfaces, it is preferred to have the lowest loading time possible --through lighter HTML--, and overall the workflow of the CLASS and HTML resource file together is simpler using this way.
+When fetching data and dynamically creating HTML elements (for example, retrieving an object and using its data within a div), it is more efficient to instantiate all HTML directly from the CLASS resource file using JavaScript.
+This approach is recommended by Simplicité for creating External Objects, as they remain lightweight in the DOM and are mostly embedded in existing Simplicité interfaces.
+This method minimizes loading time through lighter HTML and simplifies the workflow between the CLASS and HTML resource files.

-This way your HTML resource file will remain very light and only contain sort of 'anchors' that will help you tell where and how to instantiate your different elements.
-And your CLASS file on the contrary, will be slightly bigger and complex.
-Below are shown the examples of the basic setup for our DemoWelcomeCard using this instantiation type:
+This approach keeps the HTML resource file lightweight, containing only 'anchors' that indicate where and how to instantiate different elements.
+The CLASS file, by contrast, will be slightly larger and more complex.
+The following examples show the basic setup for DemoWelcomeCard using this instantiation type:

 <div id="demowelcomecard">